Simple Google Sheets Indirect Function Guide (3 Examples)

 Using the INDIRECT Function to Lock a Cell Reference

-The INDIRECT function provides a great way to ‘lock’ specific cells or Google Sheets INDIRECT range of cells in a formula.
-To demonstrate, let us take a look at the following example:
+The Google Sheets INDIRECT function provides a great way to ‘lock’ specific cells or a range of cells in a formula.
+Let us take a look at the following example:

 Dataset for INDIRECT formula

-Let us assume that the above list of names is a list of winners for a championship, and the list keeps getting updated with the leading champion’s name always entered on top.
-Which means whoever’s name is in cell A2, is the current leading champion.
+Let us assume that the list of names above is a list of winners for a championship, and the list keeps getting updated with the leading champion’s name being entered at the top.
+This means that whoever’s name is in cell A2, is the current leading champion.

 Using cell reference

-In cell B10, however, we used the INDIRECT function to refer to the cell A2: “=INDIRECT(“A2”)”
+In cell B10, however, we used the INDIRECT function to refer to cell A2 using the following formula:

 Using indirect formula to refer to a cell